 A program funded by the National Science Foundation that provides financial support (covering tuition, fees and cost of living) as well as academic support to selected students who meet the following criteria:

-•The student must score at least 24 on the ACT, or take SWIC’s placement tests and place at least into ENG101 and MATH97.
-A non-returnable copy of Official ACT scores must be provided, or COMPASS tests must be taken at SWIC by April 1, 2016.
+- The student must score at least 22 on the ACT, or take SWIC’s placement tests and place at least into ENG101 and MATH97.
+A non-returnable copy of Official ACT scores must be provided, or ACCUPLACER tests must be taken at SWIC.

 The scholarship is for tuition for classes that appear on student’s academic transcripts, as well as fees, books, and living expenses.
 The scholarship will be renewed automatically for a second year assuming the recipient is meeting the program requirements (including filing the FAFSA every year for the duration of program participation).

 Visit the STEM Scholar Program page for more information:

 Awarded to full-time students involved in any of the following:

 - Activities Programming